 - Quick change of scenery – When you shift your location, even for a few moments, you’ll come back with a fresh perspective to be more present with what you’re doing.

-- Tune in to your tasks – For example, when you’re washing your hands, waiting at a traffic light, drawing or doodling, take the opportunity to get centered again and come back to the present.
+- Pair the association with a task – For example, when you’re washing your hands, waiting at a traffic light, drawing or doodling, take the opportunity to get centered again and come back to the present.

 The holidays can be such a busy time, and January and February can bring more stress and the expectation to change your life overnight.
 This is a great time to get re-centered.
 And this will be true no matter when you are reading this article.